Posted in

 • Cold Water is Your Friend: For many common spills (like blood or mud), using cold water is crucial.
 Hot water can “cook” the proteins in these stains, setting them permanently into the fabric.

-• Don’t Forget to Air it Out: This can’t be stressed enough.
+• Air it Out: This can’t be stressed enough.
 A damp, sealed car is a breeding ground for mildew and musty smells.
 Always allow for adequate drying time after dealing with a wet mess.

 “Most people think more power is better, but for wet spills, technique is king.
 Use a squeegee nozzle and slow, deliberate strokes.
 You’re not just sucking up water; you’re pulling it out of the fabric fibers.
 It’s about control, not brute force.” – Marcus Thorne, Certified Master Detailer at “Prestige Auto Spa”.